-Generic Name: Zidovudine Injection (zye DOE vue deen)
+Generic name: Zidovudine Injection (zye DOE vyoo deen)

 - This medicine may cause muscle aches and stiffness if it is used for long periods of time.
 Closely read the part in this leaflet that lists when to call the doctor.

 - Rarely, zidovudine injection may cause a swollen liver and a buildup of acid in the blood.
 Sometimes, this may be deadly.
 The risk may be higher in women, in overweight people, and in people who have taken drugs like this one for a long time.

 - It is used to treat HIV infection.

 - It is used to keep the HIV infection from passing from the mother to the newborn during delivery.
 The newborn will also be given zidovudine injection after birth.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Zidovudine Injection?

 - If you have an allergy to zidovudine or any other part of zidovudine injection.

 - If you are allergic to zidovudine injection; any part of zidovudine injection; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.